rawdamental/clickstream/readme.md

 # Introduction

-Clickstream is a Software as a Service (Saas) which tracks website visitors and data and give you the power to collect this raw data by our API.
-This tools give's you the followowing benefits:
+Clickstream is a Software as a Service (Saas) which tracks website visitors and data and gives you the power to collect this raw data by our API.
+This tools gives you the following benefits:

-  - Handle huge amount off visitors
+  - Handle huge amount of visitors
   - Save over more than 60 different datafields
   - Add your own data layer with extra information
   - GDPR Compliant